macumbista/vectorsynthesis/README.md

 	[V-scale-3D] : to do
 	[V-translate-3D] : to do
-	[V-rotate-3D] : map a 2D shape to 3D and rotate
+	[V-rotate-3D] : project three signals to 3D and rotate

 —-UTILITIES